Skip to main content

 The diagnostic toolbox provides resources, tables, charts, etc., to assist in interpreting certain cases, for example, CT for FAI and US for brachial plexus birth palsy.
 The courses are built around specific curricula designed by the education committee and consist of recorded lectures, several multiple choice questions and one or more reference articles available as PDFs with one click.

 An academic portal has all one needs for onboarding, teaching resources and information for academic promotion.
-The new research portal houses information and tools to support our growing research activities at CHOP.
-All of this sits on a rich analytics engine that will support ongoing education research activities that will include augmented intelligence and student learning algorithms for customized adaptive learning.
+The research portal houses information and tools to support our growing research activities at CHOP.
+All of this sits on a rich analytics engine that supports ongoing education research activities that includes augmented intelligence and student learning algorithms for customized adaptive learning.

 Additional education programs

-• Visiting Professorship Program: Speakers are invited to share his/her expertise and knowledge about various important topics in pediatric radiology and beyond.
+• Visiting Professorship Program: Speakers are invited to share their expertise and knowledge about various topics in pediatric radiology and beyond.

 • Soroosh Mahboubi International Visiting Scholar Program: A program made possible by the Soroosh Mahboubi International Fund, which is awarded to international visiting radiologists to cover expenses during a period of observership in the Department of Radiology.
 The objective of the program is to expose these visiting scholars to the state of the art imaging diagnosis performed here in Philadelphia.